jeffery-sumner/InTheDeep/README.md

 * A master loop that does not end until conditions are met
 * Calculate and display data based on external factors
 * Added background music method/class
-* Using  LINQ querry to retrieve information from an array
+* Using  LINQ query to retrieve information from an array
 * Connect to a third party API and read data into application

 *To run, all you need to do is hit play ;)